 It’s never easy for a restaurant or bar owner to decide to close their business.
 Rising rents, overzealous developers, poor location, and lack of solid funding often factor into this decision.
-However, the extraordinary hardships, labor shortages, and financial impacts of the ongoing COVID-19 pandemic continue to leave many restaurant and bar owners with little choice but to close their establishments permanently.
+For some owners, it’s simply time to retire and move on to new adventures.
+However, high food prices, labor issues, and financial troubles stemming from the pandemic continue to impact the industry in major ways, leaving many restaurant and bar owners with little choice but to close their establishments permanently.

 Know of a recent or impending restaurant closure not listed below.
 Send the details to email@example.com.
 All tips and information received remain anonymous.

 10th and Piedmont and G’s Midtown closed and are combining into one restaurant soon called Casa Almenara: Tulum Cuisine and Craft Bar.

 Full Commission closed for good over the weekend after four years on Memorial Drive, leaving five pop-ups in residence looking for new restaurant space.

 The Lawrence closes Monday, January 30, after nearly 11 years on Juniper Street in Midtown.
 However, owners Darren Carr and Eric Simpkins plan to replace it with a new restaurant later this year.

 Bar Mercado closed after five years at Krog Street Market.

 Guac y Margys closed earlier this week in Midtown, a little over a year after opening at the Amsterdam Walk complex on the edge of Piedmont Park.

 Juniper Cafe closed at Westside Village, but chefs Ron Hsu and Aaron Phillips plan to eventually relocate the Vietnamese restaurant and bakery further into in-town Atlanta.